How We Reduced Our Expenses by $18,790 Last Year

-How to do an Annual Financial Review and how I Saved $18,790 Last Financial Year
+How to do an Annual Financial Review and how we Saved $18,790 Last Financial Year

-It will be hard to do a proper comparison but now we are settling on the Sunshine Coast and since I know my expenses from the past year, I can do my annual financial review and plan for this coming financial year.
+It will be hard to do a proper comparison but now we are settling on the Sunshine Coast and since we know our expenses from the past year, we can do my annual financial review and plan for this coming financial year.

 This post may contain affiliate links.